 On December 22, 2014, Rockwell Primaries entered into a Memorandum of Agreement with ATR Holdings, Inc. and Dragon Eagle International Limited for the joint and collective investment in and acquisition of all of the outstanding common shares of Maybank ATR Kim Eng Capital Partners, Inc. (Maybank ATR) in Rockwell Primaries South, the developer of East Bay Residences (East Bay) project.
 Rockwell Primaries acquired 1,860,000 common shares, equivalent to 60% ownership interest, through a Deed of Absolute Sale for a consideration of ₱591.1 million (initial consideration of ₱561.6 million plus payment of indemnity premium of ₱29.5 million).
-Initial payment representing 25% of the purchase price was made at closing date and the remaining 75% is payable over five years with 5% interest per annum (see Notes 5 and 9).
-The note payable was paid in full in 2019 (see Note 16).
+Initial payment representing 25% of the purchase price was made at closing date and the remaining 75% is payable over five years with 5% interest per annum.
+The note payable was paid in full in 2019.